How to Go from Failure to Success

 Are you afraid of failure?
 Check out these 10 incredible people who didn't let failure stop them, and let them be your inspiration.

-Often, failure causes us to lose the strength to continue.
+Often, failure causes us to lose the strength to carry on.
 However, the truth is that success is only achieved with perseverance.
 What we need to understand at all times is that we should work hard to achieve our goals.
 In this article, we’ll talk about 10 famous people who went from failure to success.

-It was not until the premiere of his first film, Snow White, that he achieved success.
-After that, his career did nothing but soar.
+It was not until the premiere of his first film, Snow White, that he went from failure to success.
+After that, the rest is history.

 2. Albert Einstein

 Moreover, he didn’t start talking until he was 4 years old and only started reading at 7.
 However, this “slow” boy won the Nobel Prize in Physics thanks to his key discoveries of:

 - General relativity